 Anti-HLA Control for LABScreen® and LIFECODES HLA

-Standardization of anti-HLA antibody detection assay
+Standardization of anti-HLA antibody detection assays

 Traditionally, this problem has been addressed by using pooled human sera from poly-immunized patients for reference calibrations.
-However, this approach has major limitations, including a lack of a homogeneous signal as a function of HLA antigens, limited stock and impossibility to compare results from different laboratories.
+However, this approach has major limitations, including a lack of a homogeneous signal as a function of HLA antigens, limited stock, and the impossibility to compare results from different laboratories.

 InvivoGen together with Professor Antoine Blancher (Histocompatibility and Immunogenetics Laboratory, Toulouse University Hospital) has developed a novel method for standardization of HLA-antibody quantification.

-These control antibodies are available as 100 μg powder to be diluted in albumin buffer for fine standardization or in a ready-to-use kit pre-diluted in its buffer at 3 chosen concentrations (low, medium and high MFI) for direct use with Luminex®.
+These control antibodies are available as 100 μg powder to be diluted in albumin buffer for fine standardization or in a ready-to-use kit pre-diluted in its buffer at 3 chosen concentrations (low, medium, and high MFI) for direct use with Luminex®.

 1. Congy-Jolivet N. et al., 2013.
 Production and characterization of chimeric anti-HLA monoclonal antibodies targeting public epitopes as tools for standardizations of the anti-HLA antibody detection.
 J Immunol Methods, 390(1-2):41-51